paguzma/cjekel.github.io/_posts/2015-09-18-Open-and-View-IM7-Files-with-Python.md

 {% endhighlight %}
 </div>

-We can now create a plot of the first camera image stored in the IM7 file with matplotlib in python.
+We can now create a plot of the first camera image stored in the IM7 file with matplotlib in Python.
 Since DIC uses contrast values, it makes sense to plot the image as greyscale by setting the cmap parameter.
 <div>
 {% highlight python %}
 >>> import matplotlib.pyplot as plt